-Determination: Until the NPS can determine whether specific uses of unmanned aircraft are appropriate and will not cause unacceptable impacts on park resources and values, Missouri National Recreational River is closed to the use of these devices.
-The use of unmanned aircraft within the boundaries of Missouri National Recreational River has the potential to negatively impact the privacy of adjacent landowners along the river, including potentially creating a corridor of immunity over the water where adjacent landowners that did not want unmanned aircraft to operate would not be able to exclude these devices.
-It should be noted however, that this action does not prohibit an adjacent landowner from operating an unmanned aircraft on their property.
+Determination: The superintendent has determined unmanaged or unrestricted recreational use of UAs within Missouri National Recreational River has the potential to negatively impact the privacy of adjacent land owners along the river, including potentially creating a corridor of immunity over the water where adjacent landowners that did not want unmanned aircraft to operate would not be able to exclude these devices.
+It should be noted however, that this action does not prohibit an adjacent landowner from operating an unmanned aircraft on their own property.
 Unmanned aircraft could harm visitors, disturb wildlife, impact viewsheds, cause excessive noise, and interfere with other visitors' enjoyment of the area.

 II.
 36 CFR §1.6 - PERMITS